alhajee/ckan/doc/user-guide.rst

 .. image:: /images/register_account.jpg

-If there are problems with any of the fields, CKAN will tell you the problem and enable you to correct it.
-When the fields are filled in correctly, CKAN will create your user account and automatically log you in.
+If there are problems with any of the fields, FMLD will tell you the problem and enable you to correct it.
+When the fields are filled in correctly, FMLD will create your user account and automatically log you in.

 .. note::